mist475/MistLotrTweaks/README.md

 With this mod I'm trying to fix some of these.

 Every feature the mod adds is controlled by the config.
 Making it possible to enable/disable specific parts of the mod.
-At the moment the only changes are client-side, though I'm planning on adding server side-changes as well.

 If Mevans wants to incorporate any of my changes into lotr itself/ implement a similar feature he is more than welcome to do so.

 Feature list:

-- Make lotr compatible with java 12+ via [lwjgl3ify](https://github.com/GTNewHorizons/lwjgl3ify)
+- Make lotr compatible with java 12+ via [lwjgl3ify](https://github.com/GTNewHorizons/lwjgl3ify).
+Note: I added the same patches to [Hodgepodge](https://modrinth.com/mod/hodgepodge) 2.2.23+, I disable the patches here if it's detected
 - Fellowship permission icons are now shown in the main fellowship screen as well as the per-fellowship screen (see image)
 ![2023-06-04_18 15 24](https://github.com/mist475/MistLotrTweaks/assets/70655895/819cb86e-5ff2-4fa0-895a-d598298b05a3)
 - When reforging, the item tooltip is now shown permanently to make reforging items less tedious ![2023-06-07_18 54 01](https://github.com/mist475/MistLotrTweaks/assets/70655895/cd0edbb9-da0d-4102-9b6b-45aab64c53ef)
+- Configurable redstone ore generation in Middle Earth with 3 modes; off, only in red mountains, everywhere.
+Also configurable are rarity, vein size and the minimum/maximum y level

 ## Attribution